Chapter 17

 “Where?
 I’ve lost your tacks!”

-Hemmed in by trees, the giant lunged left in an attempt to bolt only to crash into a tree branch and break it.
-She then swung right, pulling Cody with her like a ragdoll.
-“Whoa!” holding to the rope for all his worth, “Whoa Whoa!”
+Ellie lunged left in an attempt to bolt only to crash into a tree branch and break it.
+The shrieks of the children emanated from within the cloud as the giant swung to the right, pulling Cody with her like a ragdoll—

-“Mommy!” howled the twins, “Mommy!
-Help!” their little faces caked in white snow powder same as everything else.
+“Mommy!” howled the twins, their little faces visible at last, caked in white powder, “Mommy!”

 “Mia, wait!”
-Cody shouted, unable to bring Ellie under control.
+Cody cried out, unable to bring Ellie under control.

-Mia only appeared to make things worse when in truth, she had inadvertently blocked the giant’s escape path.
-Ellie had only stopped for fear of running over her.
+Mia only appeared to make things worse when in reality she inadvertently blocked the giant’s escape path.
+Hemmed in elsewhere by the forest, Ellie had only stopped for fear of running over Mia.
 And still the giant danced wildly!
-The twins shrieked, and the boy cried, “Whoa!
-Whoa!”
+The twins shrieked, and the boy cried, “WHOA!
+WHOA!”

-Emma came forward on a bee-line, snatched the lead rope between boy and beast and, without shouting, turned face-to-face with Ellie, “SETTLE DOWN!”
+Emma came forward on a beeline, snatched the lead rope between boy and beast and, without shouting, came face-to-face with Ellie, “Settle down!”

 Ellie stammered, her great head taken aback as far as her massive neck could hold it.
-Her huge eyes, bulging with fright, remained fixed on Emma.
+Her huge eyes, bulging with fright, remained fixed on the Matriarch.

-Emma glanced at the girls, “Bring them out!” she ordered, her tone urgent in the knowledge that, due to the giant’s warmth, the powdery snow which had gotten into every crack and crevice would quickly melt in which case the children would become perilously wet.
+Emma glanced at the girls, “Bring them out!” she ordered, her tone urgent in the knowledge that, due to the giant’s warmth, the powdery snow that had gotten into every crack and crevice would quickly melt, in which case the children would become perilously wet.

 Ellie remained in place even as she fussed about with nervous little steps which, due to her great size, caused no small difficulty.
 Still, the girls managed to get the twins out and down.
 They then removed the children’s coats and pants, brushed away snow from inner layers, and quickly bundled the children back up again.

-Jessie remained at post on her mother’s orders.
-Orders based on knowledge that wolves were lords of opportunity, ever watching and waiting to take advantage in the midst of chaos.
-It had happened before, not to the Emerson’s but another family.
-A half-dozen wolves had rushed in on them with perfect timing, seemingly from nowhere and, amid chaos, vanish just as quickly with a small child.
+Jessie remained at her post on her mother’s orders.
+Orders based on knowledge, or at least on knowledge of an account as old and far-reaching as the trail itself: A half-dozen wolves had rushed in on an unsuspecting family with perfect timing and, amid the chaos, vanished just as quickly with a small child.

 Much to everyone’s relief, John came trotting back, “What’s happened?”